mandavigupta/lora-custom-dataset-sd1.5/README.md

 After training, you can generate custom lotus-style images by prompting Stable Diffusion with your fine-tuned LoRA adapter.

 <p align="center"> <img src="generated_lotus.png" width="400"/> </p>
-📌 Credits
-Diffusers by Hugging Face

-PEFT (Parameter-Efficient Fine-Tuning)

-Inspired by LoRA training guides on DreamBooth and community resources.